 Student Health Insurance Required by Law

-Massachusetts State Law requires health insurance for every college student taking nine (9) or more credits.
-Students must participate in either a qualifying student health insurance program (see Student Accident and Sickness Insurance Plan below) or a private health insurance plan with comparable coverage.
+Massachusetts State Law requires all college student taking nine (9) or more credits to have health insurance.
+Students must participate in either a qualifying student health insurance program or a private health insurance plan with comparable coverage.

 Consider Your Current Plan